Radu Bălescu

-Radu Bălescu (Bucharest, 18 July 1932 – 1 June 2006, Bucharest) was a Romanian and Belgian (since 1959) scientist and professor at the Statistical and Plasma Physics group of the Université Libre de Bruxelles (ULB).
+Radu Bălescu (Bucharest, 18 July 1932 – 1 June 2006, Bucharest) was a Romanian and Belgian (from 1959) scientist and professor at the Statistical and Plasma Physics group of the Université libre de Bruxelles (ULB).

-He studied at the Titu Maiorescu high school, in Bucharest (1943–1948) and the Athénée Royal d'Ixelles (1948–1950).
+He studied at the Titu Maiorescu High School in Bucharest (1943–1948) and the Athénée Royal d'Ixelles (1948–1950).
 At the ULB (1950–1958) he studied chemistry and obtained a PhD in 1958.
 He started his academic career in 1957 at the ULB as an assistant (with Prof. Ilya Prigogine) at the Service de Physique Théorique et Mathématique.
 He became a professor at the ULB in 1964.
 He worked on the statistical physics of charged particles (Bălescu-Lenard collision operator) and on the theory of transport of magnetically confined plasmas.
 Radu Balescu was involved in the European fusion programme for more than 30 years as a scientist and as the head of research unit of the ULB group in the Euratom-Belgian state Association.

 In 1970 he was awarded the Francqui Prize on Exact Sciences.
 In 2000 he received the Hannes Alfvén Prize.